alfonsof/aws-java-examples/awss3list/README.md

 * Test the application.

-  You should see the list of files stored in the S3 bucket.
+  You should see the list of objects stored in the S3 bucket.